ComputerConcepts/mainwebsite/REVOKE_ACCESS_FIXES_SUMMARY.md

 3. Copy and paste the appropriate test script
 4. Run the suggested test commands
 5. Verify the functionality works correctly

+### Debugging "Unknown error" in Transfer Ownership:
+1. Run `debug_transfer_ownership.js` in browser console
+2. Call `diagnoseTransferOwnership()` to check setup
+3. Open transfer modal and search for an employee
+4. Call `diagnoseTransferOwnership()` again to verify employee ID is set
+5. Check Network tab for API responses
+6. Look for specific error messages in console logs

 ### Expected Behavior: